aikaizen/vertical-video-hider/README.md

 To use:
 1. Save the folder
-2.Go to the Extensions page:
+2. Go to the Extensions page:
 - Chrome: chrome://extensions
 - Edge: edge://extensions